maikelbos0/VDT.Core.Blazor.Wizard/src/VDT.Core.Blazor.Wizard/README.md

   active, after optionally attempting to complete the currently active step
   - This is convenient for navigating to a step relative to the current step

-The currently active wizard step provides the following readonly properties to access state information:
+Aside from the Blazor properties shown in the above example, the currently active wizard step provides the following readonly properties to access state
+information:

 - `IsActive` - Indicates whether or not the wizard step is currently active
 - `IsCompleted` - Indicates whether or not this step has been previously completed; resets to `false` when the wizard is closed